Where the Past Belongs

 Levi purposely increased the alluring sway in his step, strutting devilishly.
 Madeline continued to bounce happily along, still giving a jubilant smile while leaning her head on Levi’s shoulder and looking like she was in complete bliss.
 It was hard suppressing her joy at watching the neighbor’s jaw slowly drop.

 It was a short walk to the leasing office, and Levi held the front door open for her like a gentleman.
 The quaint bell tied to the door announced their entrance.

-The office manager, who was in her late 50s, approached them both, but clearly had eyes on Levi.
-She ran her hands over her navy blue polyester pantsuit as if to smooth out any impossible wrinkles, and then reached out to shake Levi’s hand.
+The office manager, who was in her late 50s, approached them both, but clearly only had eyes on Levi.
+She ran her hands over her navy blue polyester pantsuit as if to smooth out any impossible wrinkles, and then reached out to shake his hand.

 “This is my fiance,” Madeline replied cheerfully.
 “And the reason I haven’t been around lately.”

 The manager reached for Madeline’s left hand to appraise the ring.
-It apparently met to her satisfaction because she looked back up at Madeline beaming, as if Madeline had struck gold.
+It was apparently up to her standards because she looked back up at Madeline beaming as if Madeline had struck gold.

 “Thanks,” Madeline continued to blush.
 “Unfortunately, that also means I’ll be moving out.
 Today, in fact.”

 The look on the manager’s face soured immediately.

 “You do realize your lease is not up, right?”
 She questioned, furrowing her eyebrows.